Aremu-damilare/sqlite3-express-node-rest-api/readme.md

 ```

-Feel free to add to this and create a PR.
+Feel free to add to this and create a PR. i plan to add more features but it will always be an API.

+I dont have plans to render HTML